 Carmen Wenger joined AAPP in July 2017 as the program director for Help Me Grow Alaska.
 She holds a bachelor’s degree in Environmental Earth Science from Dartmouth College and a Master of Public Health Degree in International Health and Development from Tulane University.
 Carmen has worked in public health and community development in the United States, Latin America and southern Africa.
 Her work has centered around social justice causes, primarily focused on access to appropriate health services and other basic human rights.
 Carmen’s work in Alaska has included positions with the State of Alaska’s Immunization Program, the Anchorage Coalition to End Homelessness and the Joy Greisen Jewish Education Center.

-Program Coordinator, Help Me Grow Alaska
+Program Manager, Help Me Grow Alaska

 Rachel first joined AAPP as a student intern with Help Me Grow Alaska for the 2017-2018 school year and was then hired on in July 2018.
 She holds a bachelor’s degree in Early Childhood and Special Education from Cedarville University and a Master of Social Work from the University of Alaska Anchorage.
 Rachel has experience in special education, children’s behavioral health, coaching teachers, and supporting family systems.
 When not working, Rachel enjoys exploring Alaska on foot, kayak, ice skates, skis, bike or whatever else takes her to the backcountry with her husband, and dog of course.